Bass Museum Of ArtCurrently Open [Closes at 05:00 pm]

 - Time Required: 02:00 Hrs

-- Tags: Art Museum, Concert, Family And Kids, Specialty Shop
+- Tags: Art Museums, Concert, Specialty Shop

 The Bass Museum of Art houses installations of the Renaissance period and contemporary art.
 The Museum hosts several permanent and travelling exhibits.
 They also have lectures, concerts and educational programs.
 This is an ideal place to visit for those who are enthusiastic about art but not experts on the subject.
 There is also a gift shop within the museum, which is a branch of the popular store Elemental.